fholmqvist/crocs/README.md

 In a crystalized world without suggestions or autocomplete, oh, how long it takes to search through the documentation! _If only there was a better way_.

-This is a small CLI tool for when you need to lookup a method in the docs, again, and has become somewhat frustrated with the situation.
+This is a small CLI tool for when you need to lookup a method in the docs, again, and have become somewhat frustrated with the overly long feedback loop.

 Crystal is an _amazing_ language!
 Seriously, it's a complete joy to work with.
 Yes, the compile times are ... very bad.
 And the tooling is ... very bad.
 But the language!
 Oh the language!